With special reference to creating digital images of philatelic materials

 Selecting the resolution of your scan is perhaps the most important choice you'll make.
 In selecting a resolution, you need to take into account the intended use of the scanned image.
 Here's why.

 Just like the scan you make has a dots per inch resolution, what the image is displayed on does too.
 Whether the image is displayed on a screen or is printed on paper, there is a resolution associated with the output device.
-A computer monitor might have a resolution of 72 or 96 dpi, while a laser printer might be 600 dpi and an ink jet printer can be anywhere from 300 to 720 dpi and even higher.
+A computer monitor might have a resolution of 72 or 96 dpi, while a laser printer might be 600 dpi and an ink jet printer can be anywhere from 300 to 720 dpi.
 The optimum results are always obtained if the scanned image's resolution is selected based on the resolution of the output device.
 There's more to consider, however – specifically, the desired output size.
 Let's consider the situation for images that are to be displayed on-screen.

 The default display of images on the screen uses one screen pixel for each pixel in the image.
 This gives the ideal viewing quality.
 Of course you can force the image to display at a different size, larger or smaller than its "natural" size.
 Let's see what happens when an image is displayed on-screen at a size other than its natural size: